JuliaDynamics/ConcurrentSim.jl/README.md

 #### Release Notes

-* Version 0.5 does no longer integrate a continuous time solver.
-A continuous time solver using SimJulia as its discrete event engine can be found in the repository [QuantizedStateSystems](https://github.com/BenLauwens/QuantizedStateSystems.jl.git).
+* 2017: Version 0.5 does no longer integrate a continuous time solver.
+A continuous time solver using SimJulia as its discrete event engine can be found in the repository [QuantizedStateSystems](https://github.com/BenLauwens/QuantizedStateSystems.jl.git):
+  * Documentation is automated with [Documenter.jl](https://github.com/JuliaDocs/Documenter.jl).
+(WIP)
-* Starting from version 0.4.1, [ResumableFunctions](https://github.com/BenLauwens/ResumableFunctions.jl.git) is a separate package exporting the `resumable` and `yield` macro and it is a dependency for `SimJulia`.
+* 2017: Version 0.4.1, [ResumableFunctions](https://github.com/BenLauwens/ResumableFunctions.jl.git) is a separate package exporting the `resumable` and `yield` macro and it is a dependency for `SimJulia`.
 Users have to take into account the following syntax change:
   * `@yield return arg` is replaced by `@yield arg`
-* Version 0.4 only supports Julia v0.6 and above.
+* 2017: Version 0.4 only supports Julia v0.6 and above.
 It is a complete rewrite: more julian and less pythonic.
-* The discrete event features are on par with version 0.3 and following features are added:
+The discrete event features are on par with version 0.3 and following features are added:
   * Scheduling of events can be done with `Base.Dates.Datetime` and `Base.Dates.Period`:
     ```julia
     using SimJulia